Best Cage Size for Albino Ferret

 Seasonal Habitat Adjustments for Albino Ferret

 Adapting your Albino Ferret's living environment to seasonal changes protects both health and comfort.
 Summer adjustments for a Medium (1.5-4 lbs) small animal: increase water availability, add cooling surfaces, ensure the enclosure has adequate airflow, and never expose your Albino Ferret to direct sun in enclosed spaces.
 Winter modifications: add thermal bedding layers, seal drafts around the enclosure, and maintain consistent indoor temperatures.
-Seasonal parasite prevention affects habitat management too—flea and tick seasons may require more frequent cleaning of your Albino Ferret's enclosure and resting areas.
+Seasonal parasite prevention affects habitat management too—mite and parasite concernss may require more frequent cleaning of your Albino Ferret's enclosure and resting areas.
 For Albino Ferret with very high exercise needs, adjust indoor enrichment to compensate when weather limits outdoor activities.
 Track how your Albino Ferret responds to seasonal shifts and maintain a seasonal setup checklist for efficient transitions.